luigizuccarelli/gorush/README.md

   No proxy testing

-  Integration into current RHMAP needs investigating
+  Integration into existing projects investigating

 ## Conslusion
-  With the poc I carried out I feel that gorush could be a very viable fit for RHMAP (maybe 5.x)
+  With the poc I carried out I feel that gorush could be a very viable fit for future projects

-  It's memory footprint is much lower than that of the current UPS.
+  It's memory footprint is low

   The poc was fairly easy to get up and running and worked without a hitch